Organ donation key messages

 If you want to become a donor after you die you could save and improve the lives of up to nine people through organ donation and even more if you also donate tissue.

-You can choose to donate some or all of your organs and tissue, or you can choose not to donate.
-You can amend or withdraw a registration at any time.
-If there is no recorded decision for you, in England, Wales and Scotland this means your consent may be deemed, due to the organ donation laws in those countries.
+You can choose to donate some or all your organs and tissue, and you can amend or withdraw a registration at any time.
+If there is no recorded decision for you, in the UK your consent may be deemed.
+Deemed consent means that you have no objection to being a donor providing you have not opted out or are not in an excluded group.

 Find out about organ donation across the rest of the UK: